TendTo/Rally-Championship-Manager/README.md

 - [node.js](https://nodejs.org/en/)
 - [npm](https://www.npmjs.com/)

+### Additional requirements
+- Php driver for the kind of database you want to use.
+Something like `php-mysql` for mysql, `php-sqlite3` for sqlite or `php-pgsql` for PostgreSQL
+- php-xml
+- php-mbstring

 ### Steps:
 - Clone this repository
 - **Run** `composer install` to insall all the php dependencies
 - **Run** `npm install && npm run dev && npm run dev` to install the js dependencies to use bootstrap
-- You may need to install the php driver for the kind of database you want to use.
-Something like `sudo apt install php-mysql` for mysql, `sudo apt-get install php-sqlite3` for sqlite or `sudo apt-get install php-pgsql` for PostgreSQL
 - Rename the _.env.example_ file in _.evn_
 - **Run** `php artisan key:generate` to generate a key the application will use
 - Make sure you have a database to store the data of the application, and fill the needed info in the _.env_ file or as environment variables